Sorry, you need to enable JavaScript to visit this website.

 Estate planning: How to choose your key people

 Estate planning can often bring a wave of emotions.
 For some, these emotions get in the way of implementing an estate plan.
-Thinking through and finalizing the asset flow of your estate plan is an important step in the estate plan, but choosing the people who will play pivotal roles within your plan is just as important.
+Thinking through and finalizing the asset flow of your estate plan is an important step in the process, but choosing the people who will play pivotal roles within your plan is equally important.

-Even the best formulated estate plan can run into snags if the wrong individuals are appointed to roles or the plan isn’t examined and updated to change out the key people as time goes on.
+Even the best formulated estate plan can run into snags if the wrong individuals are appointed or the plan isn’t reviewed and updated to account for changing circumstances.

-• Take the time to think about who in your inner circle is best suited for the job.
+• Take the time to think about who in your inner circle is best suited for the particular role.

 • Don’t let your emotions overwhelm your ability to get your plan in place.